 New students are also required to partake in a College Study Skills course (LSK) during their first year at Mercer University.
 The focal point of the course is to introduce the student-athlete to appropriate learning skills and behaviors concentrating on academics, athletics, personal development, career development, and community.

-If you, a student-athlete, have any problems, questions, or concerns during your experience at Mercer, do not hesitate to talk to the Director of Student-athlete Support Services, Kristen Suatoni, in her office (room 119) in the Academic Resource Center.
+If you, a student-athlete, have any problems, questions, or concerns during your experience at Mercer, do not hesitate to talk to the Director of Student-athlete Support Services, Sam Lee, in his office (room 119) in the Academic Resource Center.